Havering data privacy notice and your information rights

 If you have concerns regarding automated decision making, or profiling, please contact the Data Protection Officer who will be able to advise you about how we use your information.

-If we receive a request from you to exercise any of the above rights, we may ask you to verify your identity before acting on the relevant request; this is to ensure that your data is protected and kept secure.
+If we receive a request from you to exercise any of the above rights, we may ask you to verify your identity before acting on the relevant request.

 Where you have consented to us using your details, you can withdraw that consent at any time by contacting us directly by telephone, email or letter using the contact details below.